 What to do:

-The first thing to do with this item in our list of toddler food recipes in Singapore is boil the carrots and potatoes until tender.
+First, boil the carrots and potatoes until tender.
 Then, mash them together before adding in the milk, egg and parsley.
 Place the mixture in a shallow dish.
 At this point, pre-heat your oven to 180°C. Combine the cheese together with the breadcrumbs, and sprinkle on top of the mashed mixture.
 Finally, bake the dish for 20 minutes or until golden.

 Toddler Recipe #3: Delicious Chicken Dinner5